EKGF/rdfox-rs/README.md

 - All the basics work
 - Proper documentation is still missing, check the [tests/load.rs](tests/load.rs) source code for an example
-- Currently only supports RDFox 6.2
+- Currently only supports RDFox 6.2 and RDFox 6.3
 - RDFox itself is a C++ program with a C API that comes as a dynamic link library or a static library, both of which are supported by this Rust crate.
   - Use feature `rdfox-dylib` if you want to use the dynamic link library